TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 .. include:: /Includes.rst.txt
-.. index:: Flexforms
+.. index:: FlexForms
 .. _flexforms:

 =========
-Flexforms
+FlexForms
 =========

-Flexforms can be used to store data within an XML structure inside a single DB column.
+FlexForms can be used to store data within an XML structure inside a single DB column.

-Flexforms can be used to configure :ref:`content elements (CE) or plugins
+FlexForms can be used to configure :ref:`content elements (CE) or plugins
 <content-elements>`, but they are optional so you can create plugins or
-content elements without using Flexforms.
+content elements without using FlexForms.

 Most of the configuration below is the same, whether you are adding configuration for a plugin or content element.
 The main difference is how :php:`addPiFlexFormValue()`